GuoXiaoyang/nextjs-openai-doc-search/pages/docs/ghost-to-md-output/2022-05-12-call-forwarding.md

 **3. Do I need to set up the reply message as well?**

 We recommend you set up the auto-reply.
 Make sure to include your online booking or intake form link in the auto-reply, so your customer can self-help!

+1. **How long will the forwarded call last?**

+The forwarded call will end after 5 minutes.

 ## How to get started